About the photographs

 “How we may see in a chamber things that are not.” — Giambattista della Porta, Magia Naturalis, 1558

 This centuries-old text describes the reflected illusions of glass as a theatrical effect.
 A modern equivalent is the beam splitter.
 Half window and half mirror, the beam splitter is an optical glass designed to split incident light at a designated ratio.
 Adapted to my photography, it is an image-blending tool of elemental simplicity.
 Handheld, intuitive, and gestural, the moment of capture is an interplay between transparency and reflection; simultaneously seeing through and around, revealing and inventing perspectives.
-I find the space between viewpoints; evocative moments in the gap between representation and its meaning.
+I explore the space between viewpoints—instances where perception shifts the boundary between image and meaning.

 Select Exhibitions